SerpentSnek/After-Woods/ProjectDocument.md

 <!-- **Document the game states and game data you managed and the design patterns you used to complete your task.** -->
 Game logic was handled through a game manager singleton in `GameManager.cs`.
 The game manager is responsible for handling scene changes and saving player data across the stages.

-Information that needed to persist across stages was player data.
+Information that needed to persist across stages was player data, stored in `PlayerLogicController.cs`.
 Specifically, how much HP, food, and radiation damage they have upon progressing to the next level.
+Additionally, `PlayerLogicController.cs` holds the logic for different kinds of collisions i.e. what happens when running into ladders, radiation, food, and the beast.

 # Sub-Roles